vglug/ProgrammingLogic/README.md

  3. Should have Well documentations

  4. Before raising pull request check alreay exisit or not in https://github.com/ViluppuramGLUG/ProgrammingLogic repo.

+ 5. Each pull request have at least two or more programs are welcome.

 ## Steps to Start